 Sustaining in front of a jury the case that a doctor has committed malpractice is not easy, but collecting from underinsured or uninsured doctors and hospitals is almost impossible, in our experience.
 Many doctors are often educated in asset protection and have found legal and creative ways to insulate them from the collection.

 Virtually every lawyer who sues doctors in Miami takes cases on a contingency fee basis.
 That means we will only get paid if and when the case resolves.
+These fees range from 34%-40% and are paid from the total amount.
 It also means that we are responsible for fronting the costs of the investigation and trial.
 Because underinsured and uninsured doctors and hospitals are undesirable defendants, when any Miami medical malpractice attorney investigates a potential claim, one of the first questions asked is: Does the doctor or hospital have enough malpractice insurance?

 Miami Medical Malpractice Insurance Premiums and Damage Caps